A Model of Collaboration Network Formation with Heterogenous Skills: A General Model of Skills, Problem Solving, and Collaboration Networks

 \subsubsection{A Note on Stability and Efficiency of the Complementarity Network}

-Before considering any specific questions about the complementarity network, it is worth considering it's stability and efficiency. \citet{Jackson1996} introduce an equilibrium concept of network stability, called\emph{ pairwise stability.} Briefly, a network is pairwise stable if no individual would prefer to terminate an existing link, and if no pair of individuals would prefer to add a link (see Appendix \ref{sec:Appendix: Proof of Stabilty/Efficiency} for a more formal definition in the case of a directed network).
+Before considering any specific questions about the complementarity network, it is worth considering it's stability and efficiency. \citealp{Jackson1996} introduce an equilibrium concept of network stability, called\emph{ pairwise stability.} Briefly, a network is pairwise stable if no individual would prefer to terminate an existing link, and if no pair of individuals would prefer to add a link (see Appendix A for a more formal definition in the case of a directed network).
 Pairwise stability implies that links are mutual, because both individuals involved agree to maintain the link.
-Theorem \ref{thm:Pairwise stability} states that any complementary skills network is pairwise stable, implying that all links in the network are mutual. \footnote{Because the equilibrium links are mutually beneficial, one could functionally think of a complementarity network as either directed (because that is how it is constructed) or undirected (because that it is how it functions).
-For ease of reading, I will usually omit the directional arrows from networks pictured in this paper. } Moreover, any complementary skills network is strongly efficient--that is, the population extracts the maximum possible value from the network. \footnote{This result--that equilibrium networks are efficient--contrasts with two other models of social network formation--\citet{Jackson1996} and \citet{Goyal2001}--in which pairwise stable networks tend to have more links than is efficient. } \begin{thm} Any complementary skills network, $g\in\Gamma\left(\Psi\right)$, is pairwise stable and strongly efficient. \end{thm} \begin{proof} See Appendix \ref{sec:Appendix: Proof of Stabilty/Efficiency} \end{proof}
+Theorem \ref{thm:Pairwise stability} states that any complementary skills network is pairwise stable, implying that all links in the network are mutual.
+Because the equilibrium links are mutually beneficial, one could functionally think of a complementarity network as either directed (because that is how it is constructed) or undirected (because that it is how it functions).
+For ease of reading, I will usually omit the directional arrows from networks pictured in this paper.

+Moreover, any complementary skills network is strongly efficient--that is, the population extracts the maximum possible value from the network.
+This result--that equilibrium networks are efficient--contrasts with two other models of social network formation--\citealp{Jackson1996} and \citealp{Goyal2001}--in which pairwise stable networks tend to have more links than is efficient. \begin{thm} Any complementary skills network, $g\in\Gamma\left(\Psi\right)$, is pairwise stable and strongly efficient. \end{thm} \begin{proof} See Appendix A \end{proof}